Walt Fritz, PT and the Pain Relief Center

 Walt Fritz, PT

-Walt Fritz is a licensed physical therapist with a B.S. in Physical Therapy (1985) and a B.A. in Community Mental Health (1984) from SUNY Buffalo (M.A. from the University of Wales Trinity Saint David forthcoming 2024).
-He began practicing Myofascial Release (MFR) in 1992 and is the most experienced practitioner in the Central and Western New York region.
-Over the past ten years, he has advanced the MFR work he learned and taught, and now, he calls his work “manual therapy.”
+Walt began practicing Myofascial Release (MFR) in 1992 and is the most experienced practitioner in Central and Western New York.
+Over the past ten years, he has advanced the MFR work he learned and taught, and now he calls his work “manual therapy.”
 While there are many reasons for this updated name, much is due to the underlying concepts used to explain its effects.
 Healthcare is full of unsubstantiated claims.
 Helping someone with your work does not necessarily validate the claims made about that work.

 You have many choices regarding your health care; consider the Pain Relief Center first.

-Walt presents his workshops internationally through his Foundations in Manual Therapy Seminars, www.WaltFritz.com, presents online courses, has published “Manual Therapy in Voice and Swallowing: A Person-Centered Approach,” a comprehensive guide to manual therapy, had a paper published in Current Opinions in Otolaryngology and Head & Neck Surgery, titled The mechanism of action for laryngeal manual therapies: a need for an update” (2024), is a contributing author to the forthcoming 2024 textbook “The Oxford Handbook of Vocal Pedagogy”, and maintains a physical therapy practice in Upstate, NY, USA.
+Walt presents his workshops internationally through his Foundations in Manual Therapy Seminars, www.WaltFritz.com, presents online courses, has published the book “Manual Therapy in Voice and Swallowing: A Person-Centered Approach,” a comprehensive guide to manual therapy, had a paper published in Current Opinions in Otolaryngology and Head & Neck Surgery, titled The mechanism of action for laryngeal manual therapies: a need for an update” (2024), is a contributing author to the forthcoming 2026 textbook “The Oxford Handbook of Vocal Pedagogy”.